Retfala

-Retfala (Rétfalu) is a city district in the western part of Osijek, Croatia.
+Retfala (Rétfalu German: Deutsche Retfala/Rieddorf) is a city district in the western part of Osijek, Croatia.
 It has 14,123 inhabitants distributed in 5,200 households.
 It borders Gornji grad to the east, Tvrđavica to the northeast, Višnjevac to the west and Industrijska četvrt to the south.

 Day of the city district is on 14 September, on Exaltation of the Holy Cross.

-Its name in Hungarian literally means "village in meadow".
+Its name in Hungarian and German literally means "village in meadow".